kipz/url-oracle/README.md

 The Create Attestation workflow automatically uploads the generated attestation as a job artifact named `attestation.json` with a 30-day retention period.
 Other workflows can download this artifact using the `actions/download-artifact@v4` action.

+**Note**: All workflows use environment variables (`ATTESTATION_FILE` and `PREVIOUS_ATTESTATION_FILE`) to avoid typos and ensure consistency across the codebase.

 ### Previous Attestation Integration

 The system automatically attempts to fetch and verify against previous attestations from the same workflow, creating a chain of attestations that can be used to detect content changes and maintain historical integrity.
+The system uses digest comparison to efficiently detect content changes without storing full previous attestations.

 ## Downloading Attestation Artifacts